 Fortunately for landlords, property management companies help landlords save a tremendous amount of time with their portfolios.
 Here’s how.

-Having a professional property manager saves you time interacting with tenants by addressing their concerns and needs directly, promptly, and efficiently.
+Having a professional property manager saves you time interacting with residents by addressing their concerns and needs directly, promptly, and efficiently.
 Instead of having to man your cellphone at all hours of the day and night, you can let a property management specialist take care of it for you.
 That alone saves countless hours of your time.

 There are a lot of processes that go into successfully managing a property.
 The laundry list of tasks and processes includes (but certainly is not limited to):